RobinPetit/WP/README.md

 ## Commit formatting

-A commit should start with a title beginning that is  a short explanation (52 characters maximum, if possible) of the change, then a blank line, then some paragraphes that explain the *how* and the *why* of the change (above all the *why*), if the change is not trivial.
+A commit should start with a title that is  a short explanation (52 characters maximum, if possible) of the change, then a blank line, then some paragraphes that explain the *how* and the *why* of the change (above all the *why*), if the change is not trivial.